 - Adapt working hours to suit needs of small business.

-Add your voice to get the money back your deserve.
+Help us tell WCB that they should rebate 100% of the surplus.
 Sign our Action Alert: Urging Manitoba WCB to refund employers!
 Once signed, please return it by fax to (204) 982-0811 or scan and email it to [email protected].

 Have questions about WCB or your surplus rebate?